-For many individuals wishing to enter into the world of adult education, a natural next step in their career is to leave industry and look to become an Assessor or Tutor for candidates training in their chosen vocational profession.
-At Showcase, we welcome applications from candidates of all walks of life; as long as you have plenty of sector experience, we welcome applicants with no prior Assessing qualifications or experience.
+For many individuals wishing to enter into the world of adult education, a natural next step in their career is to leave industry and look to become a Tutor (formerly known as an Assessor) for candidates training in their chosen vocational profession.
+At Showcase, we welcome applications from candidates of all walks of life; as long as you have plenty of sector experience, we welcome applicants with no prior Assessing or Tutoring qualifications or experience.

 However, for those wishing to take the leap into our world, have you considered what you may need to prepare for the journey?
 The transition is complex and vast but there are some things you could consider doing to help future applications if this is an ambition.

-The first is to read up on current Apprenticeships framework delivery models to understand modern assessing techniques and the use of e-Portfolio systems.
+The first is to read up on current Apprenticeship standard delivery models to understand modern assessing techniques and the use of e-Portfolio systems.
 This will really help to understand the structure of a course, what elements are involved, and the expectations for learners.
-You can download and read current qualification specifications from Awarding Body websites to understand the main aims, for example CYPW L2 or EYE L3.
+You can download and read current qualification specifications from Awarding Body websites to understand the main aims, for example Early Years Practitioner (EYP) Level 2 or Early Years Educator (EYE) Level 3.

-Another idea is to begin Adult Education courses, such as the Assessors Award (CAVA), or the Level 3 Certificate in Education and Training (formerly PTLLS).
-These are mandatory qualifications for Assessors to hold, so might help you to learn more about the role and methods for delivery.
+Another idea is to begin Adult Education courses, such as the Certificate in Assessing Vocational Achievement (CAVA), or the Level 3 Award in Education and Training (formerly PTLLS).
+These are mandatory qualifications for Tutors to hold, so might help you to learn more about the role and methods for delivery.

 There are also a number of free courses available, and we recommend the Information, Advice and Guidance Level 2 course through Distance Learning.
-This course gives an insight into a key aspect of the role and may help you to apply your existing knowledge into what may be required of an Assessor.
+This course gives an insight into a key aspect of the role and may help you to apply your existing knowledge into what may be required of a Tutor.

 Vision2Learn are also great for free online courses, especially their Equality and Diversity; find it here: https://www.vision2learn.net/courses.